maxime-tournier/maxime-tournier.github.com/notes/cps.md

 # TODO Partitioned CPS

-In CPS form, all calls are tail calls: these can be implemented as jumps and we could execute CPS programs without a stack.
+In CPS form, all calls are tail calls, which can be implemented as
+jumps: we can execute CPS programs without a stack.
 However, we may want to keep a stack *e.g.* for separate compilation.
 In this case, it is often useful to separate CPS terms originating from source abstractions (for which we may want to keep a call stack) and the ones introduced by the conversion, representing control flow (which we may implement as jumps).